How much does website design cost in Oshawa? Practical pricing guidance for Durham businesses, from DIY builders to custom builds, plus what to avoid.

 - Toronto boutique agencies: $8,000-$25,000+ CAD.
 Higher overhead means slower timelines and higher prices for the same work.

-- Subscription model (like NexSite): $125-$250 CAD/month with hosting, maintenance, and edits included—popular with Oshawa service businesses.
+- Subscription model (like Nexsite): $125-$250 CAD/month with hosting, maintenance, and edits included—popular with Oshawa service businesses.

 Oshawa business tip: Always confirm pricing is in CAD, ask about HST, and verify what's included in ongoing maintenance.
 A $3,000 quote can easily become $5,000+ when you add hosting, SSL, and a year of updates.
 Local designers often offer better support than remote Toronto agencies.